- SAP is continually fighting against the perception that its applications are difficult to integrate.

 Every server can handle only a limited number of external connections simultaneously.

-Given restriction is due to things like the following:
+Given the restriction is due to things like the following:

 - Network bandwidth